wisdark/NimHollow/README.md

 * Shellcode encryption/decryption with [AES in CTR mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)).
 * Simple sandbox detection methods from the OSEP course by @offensive-security.

+> **DISCLAIMER.** All information contained in this repository is provided for educational and research purposes only.
+The author is not responsible for any illegal use of this tool.

 ## Usage

 Installation: